Number of Westminster MPs: Number of MPs by country

 In 2003, following the creation of the Scottish Parliament, the Boundary Commission for Scotland met to recommend a decrease in the number of Scottish MPs.
 This change came into effect following the May 2005 general election.

 Recent boundary changes

+2024

+See 2023 Periodic Review of Westminster constituencies.

 2010

 See Boundary changes for the 2010 United Kingdom general election.

 2005

 The House of Commons was reduced from 659 to 646, following a boundary review in Scotland that reduced the number of Scottish seats by 13.

 1997

 The House of Commons was increased from 651 to 659 following a major boundary review.

 1992

 The House of Commons was increased from 650 to 651, by splitting Milton Keynes into two constituencies after a rare interim boundary review due to the growing size of the town.